stephen/cssc/README.md

 It's approach is inspired from experimenting with [esbuild](https://github.com/evanw/esbuild) (see [here](https://github.com/evanw/esbuild/issues/111#issuecomment-673115702)).

 ## Status
-The package is currently **unusable**.
+The package can currently parse and print most standard CSS.
+There are likely bugs in both.

-I have the start of a lexer, parser, printer, transformer and ast, but they are all incomplete.
+Some transforms are supported:

 | Transform  | Support | Notes |
 | ------------- | ------------- | ------------- |